WinVector/rquery/Examples/Arrow/Arrow.md

     ## [c('g', 'x', 'v', 'i', 'ngroup', 'row_number', 'v_shift') ->
     ##  c('g', 'x', 'v', 'i', 'ngroup', 'row_number', 'v_shift', 'mean_v')]

+The three arrows can form a composite pipeline that computes a number of interesting per-group statistics all at once.

 ``` r
 a1 %.>% a2 %.>% a3
 ```

     ## [c('g', 'i', 'v', 'x') ->
     ##  c('g', 'x', 'v', 'i', 'ngroup', 'row_number', 'v_shift', 'mean_v')]

+And, we the methods are fully associative (can be grouped in any sequence that is still in the original order).

 ``` r
 ops1 <- (a1 %.>% a2) %.>% a3